 Before they achieved mainstream success with the Matrix series, sibling directors the Wachowskis made quite an impact with their indie neo-noir thriller Bound .
-Released in the US in early October of 1996 and shot on a budget of $6 million,
+Released in the US in early October of 1996 and shot on a budget of $6

-the film sees Violet (played by Jennifer Tilly) entering into a love affair with Corky (played by Gina Gershon), with the duo scheming to steal $2 million of mafia money from Violet's boyfriend Caesar.
+million, the film sees Violet (played by Jennifer Tilly) entering into a love affair with Corky (played by Gina Gershon), with the duo scheming to steal $2 million of mafia money from Violet's boyfriend Caesar.

 Bound was a breath of fresh air for 1990s cinema-going audiences.
-After a string of erotic Hollywood thrillers like Basic Instinct , Body of Evidence and Showgirls , along came a film that featured a convincing lesbian relationship
+After a string of erotic Hollywood thrillers like Basic Instinct , Body of Evidence and Showgirls , along came a film that featured a convincing lesbian

-at its core.
+relationship at its core.
 As Jennifer Tilly stated in an interview with DIVA Magazine in 1997:

 Gina Gershon and Susie Bright

 One of my pet peeves about mainstream films where they have a gay relationship is that people think they're being amazingly liberal.
 They say, well, we'll have these gay characters but they can't touch.
-They can't show any affection or kiss each other or
+They can't show any affection or kiss each

 To add to the film's authenticity, the Wachowskis hired feminist and sex educator Susie Bright to choreograph the film's sex scenes and act as a consultant on the film, and Bright also appears in one scene as an extra.
 Tilly recalled Bright's